fbpx

 This salamander is found in a variety of habitat types ranging from deciduous bottomlands to moist pine forests.
 As adults, small-mouthed salamanders typically live in the leaf litter on the forest floor but can sometimes be found near temporary ponds or along streams.
 These salamanders spend the vast majority of their time underground or under rocks, leaves and rotting logs.

-To view an interactive map of the known ranges of small-mouthed salamanders in Ontario, click here.
+View an interactive map of the known ranges of small-mouthed salamanders in Ontario.

 Biology

 The small-mouthed salamander breeds in the early spring in streams, ponds and even ditches.
-One female can lay up to 700 eggs, which are attached to submerged vegetation or the underside of rocks.
-The larvae are just over one centimetre in length when they hatch, and they transform into salamanders by midsummer.
-Small-mouthed salamanders sometimes interbreed with the spotted salamander where their distributions overlap, and the young produced are fertile.
+One female can lay over 500 eggs, which are attached to submerged vegetation or the underside of rocks.
+The larvae transform into salamanders by midsummer.

 Outside of the breeding season, adult small-mouthed salamanders are terrestrial carnivores and eat a variety of invertebrates, especially earthworms.
 When threatened, this salamander will raise and wave its tail.
 This behaviour presumably distracts a predator toward the tail rather than the rest of the animal.